 Monitoring scope as the project moves through the various phases of development benefits cost control and management of risks inherent in the design and construction process.
-The scope of a transit project funded by 49 U.S. Code Section 5309 or other Federal funds is first established through the development of alternatives, and the selection of a preferred alternative.
-Initially, the scope is often defined in general terms by the type of transit technology to be employed, the length of the project, the number of stations, and other general characteristics.
-The project scope is continuously refined as it moves through the successive phases of project development and engineering.
-The scope of the project is first documented at the completion of the environmental review process required under the National Environmental Policy Act (NEPA) and applicable local environmental law.
-The scope of the project is established in the grant agreement entered between the project sponsor and FTA.
-Any significant changes in the scope as defined in the grant agreement are subject to the approval of FTA.
+The scope of a transit project funded by Section 5309 or other federal funds is first established through the development of alternatives, and the selection of a preferred alternative.
+The scope at that point is often defined in general terms by the type of transit technology to be employed, the length of the project, the number of stations, and other general characteristics.
+The project scope is continuously refined as it moves through the successive phases of Project Development and Engineering.
+The scope of the project is first defined at the completion of the environmental review process required under the National Environmental Policy Act (NEPA) and ultimately the scope of the project is established in the Full Funding Grant Agreement (FFGA) or Small Starts Grant Agreement (SSGA) entered into between the Sponsor and the FTA.
+Any changes in the scope as defined in the FFGA or SSGA are expected to be minor in nature, and any significant changes are subject to the approval of the FTA.

-Ideally, scope definition and refinement occur during the project development phase.
-The scope of the project should be very well defined at the completion of project development or early in the engineering phase; the later stages of the engineering phase should be limited to preparing the drawings, specifications, and related documents necessary for construction.
-In practice, however, some projects are not completely defined at the completion of the project development phase and additional definition is provided during the engineering phase.
-Note that the effort to define (or redefine) any particular element of project scope becomes increasingly costly and disruptive as the project moves from the evaluation of alternatives through project development, engineering, and into construction.
+The scope of the project is subject to FTA review as part of the process of approving the Sponsor's entry into Engineering, and later, prior to award of an FFGA or SSGA.
+Ideally, scope definition and refinement occurs during the Project Development Phase.
+The scope of the project should be very well defined at the completion Project Development or early in the Engineering phase; the later stages of the Engineering phase should be limited to preparing the drawings, specifications and related documents necessary for construction.
+In practice, however, some projects are not completely defined at the completion of the Project Development phase and additional definition is provided during the Engineering phase.
+Note that the effort to define (or redefine) any particular element of project scope becomes increasingly costly and disruptive as the project moves from the evaluation of alternatives through Project Development, Engineering, and into construction.
 The cost of a construction change order is greater and its impact on completion of the project is more significant than if the change had occurred prior to bid.
-This is especially true if an alternate project delivery method such as design-build has been selected.
-For these reasons, the scope should be tightly defined prior to advertising the work for construction, or design and construction in the case of an alternate delivery method.
+This is especially true if an alternate project delivery method such as designbuild has been selected.
+For these reasons, the scope must be tightly defined prior to advertising the work for construction, or design and construction in the case of an alternate delivery method.

-If the project sponsor has selected a design-build project delivery method, the most important design document will be a performance specification that determines the construction contractor deliverables.
-Once under contract, the project sponsor gives up the right (subject to contractual provisions) to make detailed design decisions.
-Because of the nature of a design-build contract, a change in scope that occurs after contract award is likely to be much more costly than a similar change to a project being built using a design-bid-build process.
+If the sponsor has selected a design-build project delivery method, the most important design document will be a performance specification.
+This document will determine what the construction contractor has to deliver, and once under contract, the Sponsor gives up the right (subject to contractual provisions) to make detailed design decisions.
+Because of the nature of a design-build contract, a change in scope that occurs after contract award is likely to be much more costly than a similar change to a project being built using a design-build process.
 This result occurs because any scope change will affect both the design schedule and the construction schedule, which are closely tied by the design-build contract.